reddit/experiments.py/docs/index.rst

    ...

    # optional: a path to the file where experiment configuration is written
-   # (default: /var/local/experiments.json)
+   # default: /var/local/experiments.json
+   # note: production systems load the experiments.json file under nested `live-data/` dir
-   experiments.path = /var/local/foo.json
+   experiments.path = /var/local/live-data/experiments.json

    # optional: how long to wait for the experiments file to exist before failing
    # default: